NadimGhaznavi/kb/_posts/2024-06-07-CryptoNote-Cheatsheet.md

 # Introduction and Scope

-This page is central point for gathering informatin and references to the CryptoNote
+This page is central point for gathering information and references to the CryptoNote

 # Links